beezz/pootle-dockerized/README.rst

         $ docker-compose run pootle pootle collectstatic --clear --noinput
         $ docker-compose run pootle pootle assets build

-Or all of this commands at once:
+Or all of the initialization commands at once:

 .. code-block:: bash